 (1) All methods of killing shoots at three week intervals were extremely effective and completely eliminated thistle within two growing seasons.

 (2) A layer of cardboard mulch underneath the bark mulch reduced thistle populations more quickly than bark mulch alone.
 Installing cardboard took more time than it saved later in killing thistles, however, so it is probably worthwhile only if it can be done at times of the year when labor is plentiful.

 (3) Of the four shoot-killing methods, hoeing and string-trimming were least expensive.
 Hand-pulling was expensive because it required a lot of labor.
 Spraying with an organic herbicide was quick and effective, but expensive because of the high cost of the herbicide.

 Based on these results, we have implemented hoeing in our own orchard to kill established thistle patches.
 We have shared results through email list serves, our website, a field day, conferences, and several printed publications and newsletters (some of which will only be printed after the end of the grant period).
 Many farmers expressed interest in our results and implementing similar techniques on their own farms.

 - Compare four methods of repeatedly killing Canada thistle shoots in our mulched apple orchard: hand-pulling, spraying with an organic herbicide, mowing with a string trimmer, and cutting shoots off with a hoe.

 - Evaluate each method in plots mulched with bark only and in plots mulched with both cardboard and bark.

 - Measure time required and effectiveness at reducing thistle populations for each treatment.

-- Share results with other organic apple growers through our website, a field day, emails to grower list-serves, articles in grower publications, and a conference poster session.
+- Share results with other organic apple growers through our website, a field day, emails to grower list-serves, articles in grower publications, and conferences.